Miller strong in his return from injury and Raleigh homers as the Mariners top the Tigers 2-0 - NewsBreak

 The Tigers were shut out for the 11th time and did not get a runner to third base.

-“Obviously this pitching staff, if you give them the lead and then they can set their bullpen up how they want, they’re tough,” Tigers manager A.J.
-Hinch said.

-Raleigh’s homer in the fourth was his first since June 25 in Baltimore and one of the few costly mistakes made by Detroit starter Reese Olson.
+Raleigh’s homer in the fourth was his first since June 25 in Baltimore and the one costly mistake by Detroit starter Reese Olson.
 Raleigh’s long ball came on a 3-1 pitch and traveled a projected 432 feet.

-“He put a really good swing on that ball.
-Cal has been squaring up balls.
-He’s been pulling a lot of balls foul.
-It’s a strike.
-You’ve got to keep it in play and he did today,” Servais said.

 On his 24th birthday, Jarred Kelenic had a two-out RBI double in the first inning that missed clearing the left-field wall by about a foot.
 J.P.
 Crawford was on base four times for the Mariners with two doubles, a single and a walk.